Lightning likely struck half-million-dollar homes, smoldered for hours before flames erupted overnight

 The fire in Santa Maria was a few hours before the blaze at a home behind the gates of the Country Club of Louisiana.
 There, firefighters found fire climbing through the two-story home valued around $700,000.
 A firefighter suffered a minor injury at the second fire.

-The fires were about 1-and-a-quarter miles away and about five hours apart.
+The fires were about one-and-a-quarter miles away and about five hours apart.

 More News